pierre-vigier/Perl6-Math-Matrix/README.md

                 4  2  0
                 0  5  3

-The example matrix has an upper bandwith of zero and lower bandwith of one, so the overall bandwith is one.
+The *bidiagonal* example matrix has an upper bandwith of zero and lower bandwith of one, so the overall bandwith is one.

 ### [trace](#numeric-properties)